Persistence Diagrams as Diagrams: A Categorification of the Stability Theorem: Abstract

 \section{Abstract}

 Persistent homology, a central tool of topological data analysis, provides invariants of data called barcodes (also known as persistence diagrams).
-A barcode is simply a multiset of real intervals.
+A barcode is simply a multiset of intervals on the real line.
 Recent work of Edelsbrunner, Jabłoński, and Mrozek suggests an equivalent description of barcodes as functors $\RCat\to \MatchingCat$, where $\RCat$ is the poset category of real numbers and $\MatchingCat$ is the category whose objects are sets and whose morphisms are matchings (i.e., partial injective functions).
 Such functors form a category $\MatchingCat^\RCat$ whose morphisms are the natural transformations.
 Thus, this interpretation of barcodes gives us a hitherto unstudied categorical structure on barcodes.
-The aim of this note is to show that this categorical structure leads to surprisingly simple reformulations of both the well-known stability theorem for persistent homology and a recent generalization called the induced matching theorem.
+We show that this categorical structure leads to surprisingly simple reformulations of both the well-known stability theorem for persistent homology and a recent generalization called the induced matching theorem.
+These reformulations make clear for the first time that both of these results can be understood as the preservation of certain categorical structure.
+We also show that this perspective leads to a more systematic variant of the proof of the induced matching theorem.